kapolos/react-godfather/README.md

 which I guess is enough for almost every app out there that isn't aiming for 60 fps.
 Plus, remember that `react-godfather` plays well with everything, so you can just skip using it for that pesky component that really has to squeeze out all those nanoseconds of performance.

-### Is it still really a functional component?

-From React's perspective, the output of `toC` is a functional component.

-Certainly bringing in data via `useState()` is phenomenologically "looking the part" more.
-Under the hood you still have code that takes your component, does some computations and replaces your variables with their proper values, based on externally kept state.

-React-godfather does the same but with a different implementation.
-The state still lives outside your component.
-It is the Godfather function (which itself is a standard React functional component) that keeps track of your component's state, using the magic of Async Generators.
-And when React wants to render you component, Godfather will make sure to pass your "stateless" code over to React, filled in with the proper values.

-In other words, your components don't actually keep state, it only **feels** like they do.
-Which is the point of this whole exercise :innocent:
-Which is the point of this whole exercise :innocent:

 ### How do I integrate with the Context API?